-Prior to the current 2012-2013 period, 20 taxa had characterised the community at this site on occasions.
+Prior to the current 2013-2014 period, 20 taxa had characterised the community at this site on occasions.
 These have comprised one 'highly sensitive', eight 'moderately sensitive', and eleven 'tolerant' taxa i.e. a minority of 'highly sensitive' taxa and a downstream increased proportion of 'tolerant' taxa as would be expected in the lower reaches of a ringplain river.
-Predominant taxa have included no 'highly sensitive' taxa; no 'moderately sensitive' taxa; but three 'tolerant' taxa [oligochaete worms, net-building caddisfly (Aoteapsyche), and orthoclad midges].
-Only six of the historically characteristic taxa were dominant in the spring, 2012 community.
-These comprised one 'highly sensitive' taxon, two 'moderately sensitive' taxa, and three 'tolerant' taxa comprised the dominant taxa of the summer, 2013 community.
+Predominant taxa have included one 'highly sensitive' taxon; [ubiquitous mayfly (Deleatidium)]; no 'moderately sensitive' taxa; but three 'tolerant' taxa [oligochaete worms, net-building caddisfly (Aoteapsyche), and orthoclad midges].

+Only five of the historically characteristic taxa were dominant in the spring, 2013 community.
+These comprised one 'highly sensitive' taxon and four 'tolerant' taxa, whereas one 'highly sensitive', one 'moderately sensitive', and seven 'tolerant' taxa comprised the dominant taxa of the summer, 2014 community.
 Four of these ten taxa were dominant in both spring and summer communities (Table 19).
-Increases in summer seasonal dominances by 'tolerant' taxa and a reduction in the abundance of the 'highly sensitive' mayfly (Deleatidium) were reflected in the significant decrease (2.7 units) in the summer SQMCIs score (Tables 12 and 13).
+Despite some increases in summer seasonal dominances by 'tolerant' taxa there was no difference between spring and summer SQMCI_s scores.

-The 'highly sensitive' mayfly (Deleatidium), 'moderately sensitive' elmid beetles, and 'tolerant' caddisfly (Aoteapsyche) and orthoclad midges which were pre- dominant in spring and/or summer surveys, had characterised this site's communities on 26% to 97% of past survey occasions.
+The 'tolerant' oligochaete worms, caddisfly (Aoteapsyche), and orthoclad midges which were pre-dominant in spring and/or summer surveys, had characterised this site's communities on 57% to 98% of past survey occasions.

 The Waiwhakaiho River site at Constance Street, New Plymouth is 26.6 km downstream of the National Park boundary at an altitude of 20 m asl.
 Relationships for ringplain streams developed between MCI and site altitude and distance from the National Park boundary (Stark and Fowles, 2009), predict MCI values of 86 (altitude) and 95 (distance) for this site.
 The historical site median (95) is 9 units higher than the altitude prediction and equal with the distance predictive value.
-The spring, 2012 survey score (108 units) was significantly 22 and 13 units higher than the altitude and distance predictive values respectively while the summer, 2013 score (96 units) was 10 units higher than the predictive altitude value and one unit above the predicted distance value.
-Of the 37 surveys to date at this site, 17% of MCI scores have been less than 86 units while 43% have been greater than 95 units.
+The spring, 2013 survey score (96 units) was insignificantly 10 and 1 units higher than the altitude and distance predictive values respectively while the summer, 2014 score (90 units) was 4 units higher than the predictive altitude value and 5 units below the predicted distance value.
+Of the 39 surveys to date at this site, 15% of MCI scores have been less than 86 units while 44% have been greater than 95 units.

-Non-parametric statistical trend analysis of MCI data (Stark and Fowles, 2009) has been performed on the seventeen years of SEM results collected to date from the site in the Waiwhakaiho River at Constance Street .
+Non-parametric statistical trend analysis of MCI data (Stark and Fowles, 2009) has been performed on the nineteen years of SEM results collected to date from the site in the Waiwhakaiho River at Constance Street.
 The MCI has been chosen as the preferable indicator of 'stream/river health' for SEM trend reporting purposes.
 A graphical presentation of the LOWESS plot of trends in MCI data and the Mann-Kendall test of significance are provided for this site.
 The LOWESS (tension 0.4) trend plot of MCI data is presented in Figure 21.

-N = 37 Kendall tau = +0.187 p level = 0.103 N/S at p < 0.05
+N = 39 Kendall tau = +0.155 p level = 0.103 N/S at p < 0.05